 There are several new pests introduced into California that threaten our native and urban landscape trees.

 Invasive Shot Hole Borers

 The Polyphagous Shot Hole Borer (PSHB), Euwallacea sp.
-The PSHB which was first detected in Southern California in 2003 which, drills into infests a wide range of host trees and brings with it a pathogenic fungus (Fusarium euwallacea), as well as other fungal species that kills the host tree.
-PSHB now appears to be established in Los angeles Angeles, Orange, and Riverside Counties and is expanding its range in San Diego and Ventura counties.
+The PSHB which was first detected in Southern California in 2003, infests a wide range of host trees

 Kuroshio Shot Hole Borer (KSHB)